brookshelley/brookshelley.github.com/content/movies.md

 ## 2020 {#2020}

+**Extraction**

+Thor trades his hammer for guns in this exciting action film without much behind the action.
+Sometimes you need to watch stuff get blown-up without much plot.

 **Time to Hunt**

 Outstanding thriller that kept building and moving throughout.
 I saw this on a sci-fi list, but for the most part this felt like a slightly alternate reality, vs something in the future.
 Very fun.